globalbiodata/inventory_2022/README.md

     ner --> eval
 ```

-## Inventory
+## Automated Inventory Generation

 Once the classifier and NER models have been trained and selected, they are applied to the full corpus.
-Those papers that are classified as biodata resource by the trained classifier are passed to the trained NER model for extracting attributes of the resource such as resource name and description.
-Other scripts will be used to glean other information, such as resource URLs, authors, country of origin, etc.
+Those papers that are classified as biodata resource by the trained classifier are passed to the trained NER model for extracting attributes of the resource such as resource common name and full name.
+Resource URLs are extracted using a regular expression

+The predicted resources are automatically deduplicated (when the name and URL are the same), and the IDs of all articles describing resources are maintained.

+The automatically generated inventory that has been deduplicated is flagged for selective manual review.
+Articles that share either the resource name or URL are marked as potential duplicates.
+Articles with low predicted name probability are maked for review.

 ```mermaid
 graph TD